The convocation of 114 youth conferences around the world

 "To spur on this mighty enterprise and to summon today's youth to fully assume the responsibilities they must discharge in this fast-contracting interval."

 So why specifically for youth?

-"To every generation of young believers comes an opportunity to make a contribution to the fortunes of humanity, unique to their time of life.
-For the present generation, the moment has come to reflect, to commit, to steel themselves for a life of service from which blessing will flow in abundance."
+“…To every generation of young believers comes and opportunity to make a contribution to the fortunes of humanity, unique to their time of life.
+For the present generation, the moment has come to reflect, to commit, to steel themselves for a live of service from which the blessings will flow in abundance…”